wein.plus

 Paprika

-Generic name (Capsicum) for various plants or their pungent fruits.
+Capsicum is the generic name for various plants and their pungent fruits.
 The country-specific names often cause confusion.
-These are Peperoni, Chili (Germany), Pfefferoni and Peperoni (Austria), Peperoncini (Switzerland and South Tyrol).
-The term chilli is also used for a spice mixture originating in the USA based on powder of the fruit (chilli powder) or for a hot seasoning sauce made from it (chilli sauce).
-Cayenne or Spanish pepper originated in Latin America and is obtained from dried fruits of the cayenne chilli variety; it therefore also has nothing to do with pepper.
-Many of the names suggest pepper, so paprika is often confused with pepper.
+These include pepperoni, chilli (Germany), pepperoni and chilli pepper (Austria) and peperoncini (Switzerland and South Tyrol).
+The term chilli is also used for a spice mixture originating from the USA, which is based on powder from the fruit (chilli powder) or for a hot seasoning sauce made from it (chilli sauce).
+Cayenne or Spanish pepper has its origins in Latin America and is obtained from dried fruits of the cayenne chilli variety; it therefore also has nothing to do with pepper.
+Many of the names suggest pepper, which is why paprika is often confused with pepper.
 However, these are two different spice families.
-Paprika contains capsaicin, the "real" pepper contains piperine.
+Paprika contains capsaicin, while the "real" pepper contains piperine.

 Voices of our members